jwshii/jwshii.github.io/index.md

 layout: default
 ---

-I am a senior at MIT studying math and computer science, where I am a member of the [tensor algebra compiler (taco)](http://tensor-compiler.org/) project.
+I am a senior at MIT studying math and computer science, and I am a member of the [tensor algebra compiler (taco)](http://tensor-compiler.org/) project.

 I can be reached at <jwshi@mit.edu>.